Frequently Asked Questions

 What is Studio KIN?

-Studio KIN is BlackSpace’s bi-annual accelerator program designed to empower urbanist ventures fostering more equitable and inclusive urban landscapes in Black spaces.
+Studio KIN is BlackSpace’s bi-annual accelerator program designed to empower urbanist ventures fostering more equitable and inclusive urban landscapes.

 What are the application dates and deadlines?